Our mission: Conserving the land, water and scenic character of Leelanau County

-Twenty five years ago the Leelanau Conservancy opened its doors with a big dream and a small group of individuals dedicated to the idea that the Leelanau Peninsula is a place that deserved our best efforts to protect its unique landscapes.
+The Leelanau Conservancy is a 501 (c) 3 organization founded in 1988.
+We opened our doors in 1988 with a big dream and a small group of individuals dedicated to the idea that the Leelanau Peninsula is a place that deserved our best efforts to protect its unique landscapes.
 We believed that with commitment and hard work, we could be successful in harnessing the love that people have for Leelanau into finding ways to protect land forever.
 Thus the Leelanau Conservancy was born.

+Protecting Leelanau’s natural lands and water quality: Spectacular sand dunes rising from Lake Michigan, pristine inland lakes, towering hardwood forests and landscapes shaped by the glaciers all contribute to Leelanau’s unique beauty.
 Leelanau’s assets provide many benefits to its people and wildlife.
-Our wetlands and forests are a haven for eagles and otters, deer and bear, showy lady slipper and the endangered Michigan Monkey Flower.
+Wetlands filter water to help to preserve our lakes and streams and are home to vast ecosystems, including habitat where the endangered Michigan Monkey Flower thrives.
+Forests are a haven for eagles and otters, deer and bear, showy lady slippers.
 All manner of birds gather at the tip of the peninsula to feed and rest before making their way across Lake Michigan during their bi-annual migrations.
+We must protect these special natural assets for future generations.

 Residents and visitors alike find Leelanau a place to call home, taking pride in our charming small towns and tight-knit communities.
-Each person cherishes this area in their own personal way.
+Each person cherishes this area in his or her own personal way.
 But the common feature is the land and water, which gives us beauty, serenity, inspiration, recreation, employment and a sense of community.
-The Leelanau Conservancy’s mission is to understand those landscapes that are essential to the uniqueness and way of life of the Leelanau Peninsula, and to permanently protect them.
+The Leelanau Conservancy works to understand those landscapes that are essential to the uniqueness and way of life of the Leelanau Peninsula, and to permanently protect them.

 Meet our Board